Australia national rugby union team: Selection policy

 Up until 2015, to be selected for the Wallabies, eligible players had to play for an Australian Super Rugby franchise, and eligible players playing outside of Australia were not able to be selected.

 On 16 April 2015, with the 2015 Rugby World Cup approaching, the ARU announced that it would tweak their selection policy, so that certain players could ply their trade in the Japanese Top League competition from August to February, as long as they continued to play for a Super Rugby franchise from February to August, making them eligible for Wallaby selection as they would also be still playing in Australia.

 However, this "flexible contract" would only be given to a select number of players considered by the head coach and the ARU board, which means not all players playing or transferring to Japan would be allowed to play in the Top League and the Super Rugby.
 As the Top League competition clashes with some Wallaby test matches, Wallaby selectors would use World Rugby's regulation 9 (clubs must release players within international windows) to select these players when the Top League clashes with the Rugby Championship in August through to October, and the end-of-year tour in November.

 At this point, players playing in Europe were not considered for the flexible contract, as too much of the European season clashes with Wallaby test matches.

 However, on 22 April 2015, further changes were made to the original selection policy in order for some European based players to be selected.

-In addition to the flexible contract, Australian players playing anywhere in the world can be selected for the Wallabies as long as they fit a certain criteria - A player must have held a professional contract with Australian rugby for at least seven years, and have played 60 tests or more for an overseas based player to be selected.
+In addition to the flexible contract, Australian players playing anywhere in the world can be selected for the Wallabies as long as they fit a certain criteria – A player must have held a professional contract with Australian rugby for at least seven years, and have played 60 tests or more for an overseas based player to be selected.

-Further more, if a player does not fit this criteria and plays overseas, but chooses to return to Australia, they become immediately eligible for selection as long as they have signed at least two years with the Australian Super Rugby franchise for the following season.
+Further more, if a player does not fit these criteria and plays overseas, but chooses to return to Australia, they become immediately eligible for selection as long as they have signed at least two years with the Australian Super Rugby franchise for the following season.
 Like the flexible contract, Wallaby selectors would use World Rugby's regulation 9 to select overseas based players anywhere in the world.

+In August 2025, Peter Horne, Rugby Australia Director of High Performance, stated that the criteria for selecting players based overseas was redundant and that the coach of Australia was free to select any player regardless of where they were playing.
+This meant that the "Giteau's law" selection policy was scrapped.

 Current squad

-On 16 October, Dave Rennie named a 36-Man Squad for their 2022 Spring Tour Matches against Scotland, France, Italy, Ireland and Wales.
+On 13 October, Australia named a 34-player squad ahead of their 2025 end-of-year tour with matches against Japan, England, Italy, Ireland and France.

+On 26 October, Darcy Swain was called up to the squad as injury cover heading to Europe after the Japanese test match.